zerothworld/CleaningDataCourseProject/CodeBook.md

 column for each measurement variable, the melted version uses a "variable" and "value" column to represent each measurement feature name and its corresponding value in first tidy data set.
-Thus each orignal record gets exapanded out into 66 skinny records.
+Thus each orignal record gets expanded out into 66 skinny records.

 We then perform the "reshaping" of the data into the desired  summarized form by applying the dcast() function (also in the reshape2 package) to the melted data, as in "dcast(meltData, Subject + Activity ~ variable, mean)".

-I also built a test harness, that uses very simpleminded iteration to perform averaging of a specific measurement feature for a specific subject and activity in order to spot check that the above-described sumarization code is working correctly.
-These tests verified that the reshaping operation is performing the desired summarization.

 We also apply an order() operation to yield a major ordering of the data by Subject and minor ordering by Activity.